nsandadi/nsandadi.github.io/facial_keypoints_detection.md

 However, there are a few challenges that come with augmentation:
 - Augmentation increases the number of training images substantially which raises a storage problem.
 Keras has a powerful API called ImageDataGenerator that resolves this problem.
 The generator can generate augmented images from the training images on the fly.
+- Another challenge for augmentation is that the target values or landmarks also need to change when an image is translated, (i.e.), if the image of a face is shifted by 3 pixels, the landmark coordinates of the eye, nose, etc. also need to be shifted.

 ### Reports:
 [Project Report](/pdf/w207_Facial_Keypt_Detection.pdf)